openpracticelibrary/openpracticelibrary/src/pages/practice/new.md

   This practice will help you measure the degree of psychological safety in a team, and which aspects of psychological safety are strongest and weakest in the team, which provides you with the ability to identify opportunities for improvement.

-  Regularly measuring psychological safety will provide a barometer for the health of the team, and in itself raise psychological safety by facilitating discussions about the topic.
+  Regularly measuring psychological safety will provide a barometer for the psychological health of the team, and in itself raise psychological safety by facilitating explicit discussion about safety and culture.
 whyDo: Before embarking on a journey to build a high performing team through psychological safety, it’s important to understand where the team are now.
 By measuring the degree of psychological safety felt by team members, we can more